prajapati-chirag-216/Input-Guard/README.md

-# Field-Validate-React
+# Inputs-Validator-React

-Field-Validate-React is a powerful and easy-to-use React library designed to simplify the management of input fields in forms.
+Inputs-Validator-React is a powerful and easy-to-use React library designed to simplify the management of input fields in forms.
 It reduces the amount of code required for handling `onChange` validations for fields such as name, email, password, phoneNo etc. With this library, you just need to import the package and pass your field names to the `useForm` hook, and it will take care of the rest.

 ## Features